iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > This app didn't notify me when I was around people who have covid-19, I was at a viewing and found out 04/ 12/21 that around 10 people has the virus.
 Also this app doesn't update, the last update was Feb 5th 2021.
 I'm un-installing this app is useless.<br> :date: __2021-04-15 18:39:58__

 > Yo update the darn app last exposure notice was March 10th.
 If you want it to "work" fix it...
 Stop sending out generic responses<br> :date: __2021-04-15 02:08:06__

-> I'm very annoyed.
-The last time it tracked any exposures was February 16th, nearly 2 months ago!
-No matter what I've tried it won't scan anymore.
-Please make an effort to fix this!!!
-Reading other reviews it seems like this isn't just an issue with me or my device.
-Lives are litteraly at risk :(<br> :date: __2021-04-13 15:48:23__

-> Stopped checking for exposures.<br> :date: __2021-04-12 05:03:34__

-> I thought it started working when I uninstalled and reinstalled it (it stopped in February and did this in March bc I only then realized this) because it said it checked again but it hasn't done anything since then.<br> :date: __2021-04-08 14:48:13__

-> Terrible app.
-Hasn't checked for exposures since Feb 14 (apr 3 now).
-And I've never had an exposure notification.
-And why are no stats being released as to how many notifications have been sent, how many tokens exchanged, etc. to allow us to see where we fall in the mix.
-I could be all alone on the moon and the app would behave identically to my experience so far.<br> :date: __2021-04-04 05:07:24__

-> If only it updated.<br> :date: __2021-04-03 15:39:27__

-> When the last update was pushed it app stopped checking for my exposure.<br> :date: __2021-03-31 20:36:23__